Gophers, seeking transfer QB, make offer to FCS passing yards leader

 In the loss to Wisconsin, Fleck saw the Badgers prosper with a transfer quarterback who was a dual threat.
 Tanner Mordecai, who transferred from SMU to Wisconsin, completed 14 of 22 passes for 145 yards and two TDs while rushing nine times for 69 yards.

-"That quarterback is a big-time Big Ten quarterback,'' Fleck told KFXN-FM in a postgame interview.
+"That quarterback is a big-time Big Ten quarterback," Fleck told KFXN-FM in a postgame interview.
 "We've played a few in a row, and that's what they look like.
-The make all the throws, they run when they need to run, and they don't make mistakes. … He's got a lot of moxie to him, and we've got to continue to develop that within our program.''
+They make all the throws, they run when they need to run, and they don't make mistakes. … He's got a lot of moxie to him, and we've got to continue to develop that within our program."

 Cole Kramer, the Gophers backup quarterback this season who has a year of eligibility remaining, participated in Saturday's Senior Day festivities, a sign that he might not return in 2024.